brettohland/ampersandsoftworks.com/_posts/2022-06-09-iOS-16-formatstyle.md

 omitStyle.format(ftpURL) // "ftp://jAppleseed@apple.com:80/macbook-pro?get-free#someFragmentOfSomething"
 {% endsplash %}

-## 5. Easier VerbatimFormatStyle on Dates
+## 5. Date.VerbatimFormatStyle Changes

-You no longer need to initialize and hold onto a `VerbatimFormatStyle` in order to use them.
-All `Date` objects can now use the now have the `.verbatim` extension:
+There's a couple of significant changes to the Verbatim style.

+1. The style can now have the `locale` set.
+2. You can access it using the `.verbatim()` extension on `FormatStyle`

 {% splash %}
 let twosday = Calendar(identifier: .gregorian).date(from: twosdayDateComponents)!